-Information about Queen Titi tomb Luxor Qv 52
+Queen Titi tomb Luxor Qv 52 information, tours, prices, booking

 Queen Titi tomb Luxor QV 52 located on the West Bank at Luxor (ancient Thebes).
 It is in the area which known as the Valley of the Queens.
 Queen Titi tomb Luxor is somewhat smaller in scale than many other royal tombs of the 20th Dynasty.
 It damaged by later reuse.
 Though we are not sure about the position which Titi held within the Ramesside royal court.
 We believe that Queen Titi maybe was a wife of Ramses III and maybe also was his daughter.
 Moreover, Queen Titi maybe also was the mother of Amenherkhepshef.
 Amenherkhepshef buried nearby Queen Titi tomb Luxor in the Valley of the Queens.
 Queen Titi might have also been the mother of Ramses IV.
 In fact, Queen Titi tomb Luxor shares many common features with the tomb of Amenherkhepshef.
 It also shares many common features with the tomb of Khaemwaset (QV 44).